George Edward Luckman Gauntlett

-George Edward Luckman Gauntlett (born 4 December 1868, Swansea, UK; d.
-29 July 1956, Tokyo, Japan) was a teacher of English and educator in Japan.
+George Edward Luckman Gauntlett (4 December 1868 – 29 July 1956) was a teacher of English and educator in Japan.

 Biography

-George Edward Luckman Gauntlett was born in Britain on 4 December 1868, at Swansea, Wales.
+George Edward Luckman Gauntlett was born on 4 December 1868 in Swansea, Wales.
 After completing his primary education in Pershore, in Worcestershire.
 He went on to Brighton Grammar School as a boarder for his secondary education, and to London where he entered a Music College.
 It is also said that he studied architecture, electricity, surveying, the arts, etc.

 In spite of his parents' objections, he went to the United States of America at the age of 20.
 From there he went to Canada, where he joined a church.

 He went to Japan in 1890 or 1891 as a missionary for his Canadian church.
 Before leaving North America from Seattle, he obtained employment at the American Embassy in Tokyo so that he had paid work waiting for him on his arrival.
 In Japan, he taught English at several schools in the Tokyo area (Tokyo Commercial College, Azabu Middle School, Chiba Middle School) before he resettled to Okayama, where he taught at the Nr.
 6 College.
 While in Okayama, Edward and his brother-in-law, Yamada Kosaku, introduced table tennis to Japan.
 There is a small private museum near the railway station that commemorates the event.
 Four years later, he moved on, this time to Kanazawa, where he taught English at the Nr.
 4 College.